Cisco ACI

 These drives like the storage and processing capabilities found on a traditional computer.
 The result is increased attacks where hackers can easily manipulate the algorithms designed for protection.
 Also, Weak credentials and login details leave nearly all IoT devices vulnerable to password hacking and brute force.
 Any company that uses factory default credentials on its devices places its business, assets, customers, and valuable information at risk of being susceptible to a brute-force attack.

-Many service provider challenges include a need for more visibility into customer traffic.
+Many service provider challenges include the need for more visibility into customer traffic.
 The lack of granular details of traffic profiles leads to expensive over-provision of bandwidth and link resilience.
-In addition, upgrades at both a packet and optical layer often need complete traffic visibility and justification.
+In addition, upgrades at both the packet and optical layers often need complete traffic visibility and justification.

-There are many networks out there that are left at half capacity just in case there is an unexpected spike in traffic.
+In case of an unexpected traffic spike, many networks are left at half capacity.
 As a result, much money is spent on link underutilization, which should be spent on innovation.
 This link between underutilization and oversubscription is due to a need for more visibility.

 Summary: SD WAN Tutorial